The new US Open mixed doubles tournament begins with the defending champions showing how it's done

 The Italians were given one of them and they showed off their skills in a victory that took just 42 minutes.
 The shortened format allows the matches to speed by, knowing winning teams would have to play twice on the first day to reach the semifinals and finals on Wednesday night.

-The highlight match for the first-round schedule was to come later Tuesday afternoon, when Carlos Alcaraz and Emma Raducanu took on the top-seeded team of Jessica Pegula and Jack Draper.
+The highlight match for the first-round schedule was to come later Tuesday, when Carlos Alcaraz and Emma Raducanu took on the top-seeded team of Jessica Pegula and Jack Draper.

+When Errani and Vavassori won the title last year in Flushing Meadows, it was late in the second week of the tournament in a stadium with plenty of empty seats.

+The new schedule has mixed doubles being played now when usually the only competitions taking place are the qualifying events for the singles tournaments.
+Admission onto the grounds during what the USTA calls “fan week” is free, so Louis Armstrong Stadium stadium was packed for the opening match, a far bigger crowd than mixed doubles generally draws.

 More AP tennis: https://apnews.com/hub/tennis